Telling your spouse that you cheated may not be the best idea after all.

 Assuming the affair has ended and you know that's for the best, here's the question to ask yourself: "Will it truly help my relationship if I tell all?"
 If you have an idealistic image of being thanked by your significant other for being honest, think again.
 4 Dating Deal Breakers

 The other person might outwardly (eventually) thank you for the honesty and say they're glad they know, but then they may not be able to move forward and forgive you.
 That might be the end of the relationship.
 If you feel that's the risk that must be taken, then go ahead and share all.
 However, if you check yourself and find that it's simply an attempt to unload your own burden, then you might want to reconsider.
-3 Mistakes Women Make When They Suspect Cheating
+3 Mistakes Women ALWAYS Make When They Suspect Their Man's Cheating

 Like any other situation in life, it's impossible to know in advance what will feel right until you're in the situation.
 What's important to remember is that there are no absolutes — what feels right in the moment might surprise you.